Arrrrrr/Mustafar/README.md

 How much fun?
 Just keep scrolling to find out.

-## DTD
+## DTD / Schema

-A DTD structures your XML.
-A DTD tells your XML file which element tags it is allowed to use.
-Information architects develop DTDs to control the structure of content.
+A DTD / Schema structures XML.
+A DTD / Schema tells the XML file which element tags it is allowed to use.
+Information architects develop DTD / Schema to control the structure of content.

 ```markdown
 example - death-star.dtd